babiepeach/gacha-charactertestandbattle/README.md

 QH: "Quick Heal" | +1,000 player HP

 # Install Instructions
-1. Click the 'Code' button and download it.
+1. Click the 'Code' button and click 'Download ZIP'.
-2. Open the .zip file you downloaded, dragging out the contents into a folder or on your desktop.
+2. Open the .zip file you downloaded, and drag out the gacha-charactertestandbattle-main folder onto your desktop or similar.
-3. Open the folder and run renpy.exe
+3. Open the folder and run rpg_battle_chr_test.exe